PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

   <tr><td><image src="https://user-images.githubusercontent.com/25223180/53684690-74494d00-3d36-11e9-9f14-8a0cfad23e39.png"</td></tr>
 </table>
 The Convolutional Neural Net Model created has multiple Convolutional Layers followed by few feedforward Neural-Net Layers.
-The Convoluyional Layers act as feature-learners learning the unique features of the lanes images provided as camera feed whereas the fully connected layers (feedforward dense layers) take up the task of executing logistic regression algorithm on the basis of the output of Convolutional Layers to predict steering angle label's value provided a certain Image as input.
+The Convolutional Layers act as feature-learners learning the unique features of the lanes images provided as camera feed whereas the fully connected layers (feedforward dense layers) take up the task of executing logistic regression algorithm on the basis of the output of Convolutional Layers to predict steering angle label's value provided a certain Image as input.